osanstrong/arfc.github.io/software/moltres/wiki/recommended.md

 factorization.
 As a direct solver, it is very accurate as long as the user provides the correct Jacobian formulations in their kernels.
 PETSc's default `lu` implementation is serial and thus, it does not scale over multiple processors. `lu` requires the `superlu_dist` parallel library to be effective over multiple processors.
-However, even `superlu_dist` scales well up to a few hundred processors at most.
-As such, we recommend using `lu` for smaller problems (<100k DOFs).
+However, `superlu_dist` does not scale as well as the `asm` option in the next section.
+As such, we recommend only using `superlu_dist` for smaller problems (<100k DOFs).

 `lu` on a single process:
 ```